 In the above example, the child’s belief belongs to the child.
 So, when that belief is shattered by the reality of the divorce, the contradiction is manifest and the injury takes place.
 It would be inappropriate to argue that the child should have never had the belief in the first place.
 It is the fact that the belief is present and is held at the moment of the event that forces the contradiction to the forefront and invariably causes the spiritual injury.4

 Therefore, if we are to understand spiritual injuries, we have to first acknowledge that the injury was caused by a contradiction that stemmed from a belief that did not accurately capture what was happening in a persons life at the time the event happened.
 The child had no idea that there was turmoil in the parent’s marriage.
 The child had no reason to doubt their belief that marriages should last.
 However, when the divorce occurred their belief was called into question.

-Just because another child’s parents never divorced and lived happily does not mean that the belief is false, only that this particular child never suffered the contradiction personally even though they would eventually come to learn about divorce later in life.
+Just because another child’s parents never divorced and lived happily does not mean that the belief is false, only that this particular child never suffered the contradiction personally, even though they would eventually come to learn about the reality of divorce later in life, even if they never experienced it personally.
 The contradiction has to do with beliefs that a person holds and that are challenged to the point of a contradiction.